imi-bigpicture/bigpicture-metaflex/README.md

 - BlockType: A part or a collection of parts of one or many Specimens that has/have been sampled and processed for further investigation.
 This can for example be a block.
 The `SAMPLED_FROM` element references the specimen(s) the block was sampled from.
 - SlideType: A physical slide that has been created out of one or more Blocks.
 The `CREATED_FROM` element references the block the slide was created from.

-All types extends `BPObjectType`, and different types of attributes can thus be assigned to the `ATTRIBUTES` element.
+All types extends `ObjectType`, and different types of attributes can thus be assigned to the `ATTRIBUTES` element.

 ### BP.image.xsd

 Implements the ImageType that captures image objects.
-The ImageType extends `BPObjectType` and has the following elements:
+The ImageType extends `ObjectType` and has the following elements:

 - `STUDY_REF`: Identifies the parent study.
 - `IMAGE_OF`: Identifies the slide the image was imaged from.